Muzec0318/Muzec0318.github.io/index.md

 * * *
 #### PwnTillDawn:
-_PwnTillDawn is a concept developed by wizlynx group to bring fun to cyber security by gamifying the process of penetration testing and allowing people to learn & exercise their offensive skills._
+_PwnTillDawn is a concept developed by wizlynx group to bring fun to cyber security by gamifying the process and allowing people to learn & exercise their offensive skills._
 * * *